- Things don't always go as planned.

 Is My Property Valuation Too High?

 If you want to appeal your tax valuation, you will need to show that the valuation should have been lower.
 (At least I'm assuming you want your taxes lowered, not increased.)
-There are at least 4 ways you can value your property:- Market approach
+There are at least 4 ways you can value your property:

 - Cost approach